department-of-veterans-affairs/vets-design-system-documentation/src/_components/tabs.md

 ## Usage

 The Design System Team considers tabs a deprecated component.
 Because tabs stack horizontally or wrap to a second line, they are not an optimal design solution for mobile viewports.
+In some cases, using two tabs (only) to present a set of complimentary views or options is acceptable.

 ### When to use tabs